-The main source of information in investigations is the company’s employees, in particular their personal recollection and knowledge of the case, as well as electronic data and other documents in their possession.
+The main source of information in investigations is the company’s employees – in particular their personal recollection and knowledge of the case, and electronic data and other documents in their possession.
 It is, therefore, especially important to interview employees and review their data.

-Other important sources of information for investigations are, inter alia:
+Other important sources of information for investigations are as follows.

 - Any relevant business documents, files, working papers, project-related documents or emails associated with the purpose of the investigation.

 - The company’s accounting data, which is usually accessed by the internal audit department during an investigation.
 It is very rare for an investigation to not include the accounts as part of the material under examination.